Why Form Another Non Profit for Rosacea Sufferers?

-For instance, in 1998 the NRS received in donations $1,148,375 (only 2.15% of this amount was from the public, 97.85% of this amount came from pharmaceutical companies) and of this total amount spent only $16,118 (1.5%) on rosacea research.
+For instance, in 1998 the NRS received in donations $1,148,375 (over a million dollars!).
+Of this, only 2.15% of this amount was from the public while 97.85% of this amount came from pharmaceutical companies.
+Of this total amount the NRS spent only $16,118 (1.5%) on rosacea research.
 That means that for every dollar donated in 1998 only 1.5 cents was spent that year on rosacea research.
 To put this in a visual graph see below:

 The total expenses that year were $830,856 of which $516,156 (62%) was spent on one private contractor, Sam Huff and Associates.
-Sam Huff is the director of the NRS.
+Sam Huff was the director of the NRS and served on the board of directors.
 At the time, I thought $1.1 million dollars could be better spent.
 Why wasn't $1 million spent on rosacea research and the rest on running the organization?
 I thought rosacea sufferers could do a lot better with donated funds than how the NRS has been spending donated funds.
 This was the first Form 990 that I read and it knocked my socks off.
 Are you not shocked as well?
 Read the NRS Form 990 for 1998 yourself if you have doubts.

 It is not easy to form a non profit organization.
 The IRS has made it quite difficult to obtain the 501 c 3 recognition.
 Basically non profits can organize just about any way they want but getting the IRS to recognize and approve a non profit is another matter that would take too many paragraphs to explain.
 However, I was able to form the RRDi and get the IRS to approve our non profit and have the recognition letter to prove it.
 However running a non profit with total volunteers is another matter that is something to write about later.
 Back to the NRS.
 I kept following how the NRS spends its donated funds as a non profit.

 The pattern of the NRS since 1998 has been basically the same.
 1998 was the only year that the NRS spent only 1.5% on rosacea research.
 The years since that banner year of 1998 when the NRS received over $1.1 Million US Dollars the NRS has decided to up the money on rosacea research from 1.5% to about 10% on average.
 Whatever the amount donated the total spending on rosacea research remains about 10 per cent on average after that banner year of 1998.
-It should be noted that during this same period around 60% of the donations is spent to private contractors owned by Sam Huff, director of the NRS.
-From 2001 on, the name of the private contractor was changed to Glendale Communications Group, Inc., owned by Sam Huff, and Park Mailing and Fulfillment, Inc., also owned by Sam Huff (view screenshots of the Illinois corporate lookup search results).
+It should be noted that during this same period around 60% of the donations is spent to private contractors owned by Sam Huff, a board member of the NRS or Andrew Huff who also sits on the board of directors of the NRS.
+From 2001 on, the name of the private contractor was changed to Glendale Communications Group, Inc., owned by Sam Huff or his son Andrew, and Park Mailing and Fulfillment, Inc., also owned by Sam Huff or his son Andrew (view screenshots of the Illinois corporate lookup search results).
 Most of those years the NRS spent about 10% of its total donations each year on rosacea research.
 That means that for every dollar donated to the NRS about ten cents is spent on rosacea research.
 On average for many years around 60% of the donated funds are spent on private contractors owned by the director of the NRS.